Try our new eStart tool for Business Licensing Applications!

 After applying for a CU, part of the approval process includes Code and Fire inspections.
 The below guidelines will help you properly prepare and avoid delays.

-- Have you paid for your Certificate of Use invoice?
-(When making check payments, there is a 14-day hold).
 You will not be able to schedule inspections until payment for your CU has cleared.
-You can pay online using the "Transaction ID" on your invoice.

-NOTE: If you paid with a check, it may take up to 14 days for your check to clear.
+NOTE: When making check payments there is a 14-day hold and it may take up to 14 days for your check to clear.
 Your inspection will not be marked as 'passed' until this payment has cleared, so we highly recommend waiting to schedule an inspection until this time.

 - When scheduling your inspections, you will need to provide a valid point of contact for the person who will be present during the inspection.
 If you have provided a non-working phone number or a contact who will not be at the property during the inspection, your inspection will be delayed.